SnoringCatGames/surfacer/docs/getting_set_up.md

         -   `name`: The display name for the level.
         -   `sort_priority`: The level's position relative to other levels.
         -   `unlock_conditions`: How and when the level is unlocked.
-        -   `platform_graph_character_names`: The names of the characters that might appear in the level.
+        -   `platform_graph_character_category_names`: The names of the characters that might appear in the level.
 A platform graph will need to be calculated for each of these characters.

 ## Creating a character